avandrade/obsidian-vault/cinch/tickets/SCD-98.md

 ## Computed Traits
-Computed Traits allow you to quickly create user or account-level calculations that Segment keeps up-to-date over time
+Computed Traits allow you to quickly create user or account-level calculations that Segment keeps up-to-date over time.

+These can be computations like the total_number_of_orders a customer has completed, the lifetime_revenue of a customer, the most_frequent_user to determine which user is most active in an account, or the unique_visitors_count to assess how many visitors from a single domain.
+These computations are based on your events and event properties that you are sending through Segment on the page and track calls.

+### Types of Computed Traits
+Personas currently supports the following types of computed traits
+- Types of Computed Traits
+	- Event Counter
+	- Aggregation
+	- Most Frequent
+	- First
+	- Last
+	- Unique List
+	- Unique List Count
+-  Conditions
+- Connecting your computed traits to a Destination
+-